Harmelodic/personal-apps/CONTRIBUTING.md

 ## `applications`

-`applications` contains the base Application resources needed by the GitOps deployment tool to know where to look for and how to deploy actual applications.
+`applications` contains the manifests needed by the GitOps deployment tool to deploy the actual applications.

-Right now, I use Argo CD as the GitOps deployment tool - therefore each Application is an Argo CD `Application` resource which points to the Application repository, where deployment configuration is kept.
+Right now, I use Argo CD as the GitOps deployment tool - therefore each application is an Argo CD `Application` resource which points to a Kustomization or a Helm Chart.